 The college intends to use SynDaver’s unparalleled simulation technology to support student understanding of human anatomy and better prepare them for medical careers.

 SALT LAKE CITY – Ameritech College of Healthcare will soon become the first school in the Salt Lake City area to begin using SynDaver’s second-generation Anatomy Model, a full-sized, head-to-toe synthetic human, which provides students with hands-on learning opportunities for anatomy and physiology.

-The two SynDaver Anatomy Models purchased by Ameritech were delivered last month and will begin classroom use in the fall 2019 semester at the college’s new $2 million state-of-the-art clinical simulation center in Draper, Utah.
+The two SynDaver Anatomy Models purchased by Ameritech were delivered last month and will begin classroom use in the fall 2019 semester at the college’s new state-of-the-art clinical simulation center in Draper, Utah.
 The new facility will include a brand new anatomy and physiology lab, which will house the life-sized SynDavers.

 The SynDaver Anatomy Models will be used by first-semester students enrolled in the college’s anatomy and physiology course, giving them a hands-on immersive learning lab experience designed to teach them the different structures of each body system.

 The class is currently offered to students enrolled in Ameritech’s associate and bachelor nursing programs, as well as the occupational therapy assistant program.

 “As one of Utah’s largest nursing colleges, we decided to go with SynDaver because of their exceptional quality and durability,” said Josh Knotts, vice president of strategy and marketing at Ameritech.
 “Our use of the SynDaver technology is an important part of our broader continued effort to invest heavily in ensuring our graduates are skilled, successful and sought-after by employers.”